Salivary Gland Surgery

 - Fistula formation—This is an abnormal connection that may occur between the mouth, nose, throat, or skin.

 - Do a physical exam and review your medical history

 - Have x-rays or other imaging tests done

-Talk to you about any medications, herbs, and dietary supplements that you may be taking—You may be asked to stop taking some medicines up to one week before the procedure, like:
+- Talk to you about any medications, herbs, and dietary supplements that you may be taking.
+You may be asked to stop taking some medications up to one week before the procedure.

 Description of the Procedure

 - Check your facial movements by asking you to smile or pout